preston-k/preston-k/README.md

 # Hi there!
-I'm Preston, a high school student passionate about front and backend web development.
+I'm Preston, a high school student and the founder of Persona.
+I’m passionate about building technology that benefits all of humanity, bringing innovation to those who have historically been left out of technological progress and could benefit the most.

-Check out my website @ https://prestonkwei.com
+Check out our website @ https://usepersona.app

 ### Languages:
 ![HTML](https://img.shields.io/badge/html-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)